Roxana Saberi: Career

-Iranian trial and imprisonment, and calls for release
+Iranian imprisonment

 Saberi was arrested on January 31, 2009.
 On March 3, 2009, an Iranian judiciary spokesman confirmed that Roxana Saberi had been arrested on the orders of the Islamic Revolutionary Court.
 Although Saberi holds both Iranian and American citizenship, Iran does not recognise dual citizenship.

 On March 10, a number of international news organisations wrote an open letter to the Iranian government, calling on Iran to allow independent access to Saberi.
 Signatories included President of NPR Vivian Schiller, President of ABC News David Westin, Wall Street Journal Editor-in-Chief Robert Thomson, John Stack of Fox News, and Jon Williams (world editor at the BBC).
 The open letter expressed deep concern about Saberi's well-being and "the deprivation of her rights":

-After more than five weeks' captivity, on March 8, Saberi was allowed to see an attorney for the first time.
+After more than five weeks of captivity, on March 8, Saberi was allowed to see an attorney for the first time.
 On March 18, marking 47 days of detention, the Saberi family called on Iran's supreme leader, Ayatollah Ali Khamenei, to intervene during the run-up to the Persian Nowruz holiday.
 The US administration expressed its concern at Saberi's detention, dismissing allegations against her as "baseless".
 US Secretary of State Hillary Clinton demanded her release.
 On April 6, her parents were allowed a 30-minute visit to Saberi in Evin Prison, where she was being held.

 On April 8, the Iranian government charged Saberi with espionage, while the Iranian Students News Agency, quoting a hard-line judge who is the deputy head of Iran's prosecutor's office, said Saberi had "accepted" the accusation of espionage.
 Saberi's father, who was in Iran at the time but was not allowed into the courtroom, told NPR his daughter was coerced into making incriminating statements.
-"They told her if she made the statements they would free her," he said.
+"They told her if she made the statements, they would free her," he said.
 "It was a trick."
 The court sentenced her to eight years in prison, which her lawyer Abdolsamad Khorramshahi promised to appeal.

 Switzerland represents United States interests in Iran, as Iran and the United States do not presently have diplomatic relations.
-US State Department spokesman Robert Wood raised questions about the transparency of Iran's Islamic Revolutionary Court judicial system, commenting that a Swiss representative was not allowed in the courtroom during Saberi's trial.
+US State Department spokesman Robert Wood questioned the transparency of Iran's Islamic Revolutionary Court judicial system, commenting that a Swiss representative was not allowed in the courtroom during Saberi's trial.

 On April 19, 2009, President Mahmoud Ahmadinejad said that Saberi must have her legal right to defend herself.
 He wrote to the prosecutors: "Please, personally observe the process to ensure that the defendants are allowed all legal rights and freedom in defending themselves and that their rights are not violated even by one iota".
 It was reported on April 21 that Nobel Peace Prize laureate Shirin Ebadi's organization, Human Rights Defenders, would defend Saberi during her appeal.
-This appointment was never completed, amid reports of objections by Iranian authorities.
+This appointment was never completed amid reports of objections by Iranian authorities.
 On April 21, 2009, Bahman Ghobadi, an Iranian film director, published a letter declaring Saberi's innocence and urging those who knew her to step in and defend her.